Brahma (2014 film): Development and casting

 Director R. Chandru, who tasted success from his previous venture Charminar revealed his intention to direct his next venture on 1 April 2013.
-He announced that he is going to direct Upendra in a film titled Bramha - The Leaderand the shoot for the film will commence in the first week of May.
-He also announced that the venture would be a Kannada - Telugu bilingual project, and actors from the Kannada and Telugu film industries would be acting in Bramha.
+He announced that he is going to direct Upendra in a film titled Bramha – The Leaderand the shoot for the film will commence in the first week of May.
+He also announced that the venture would be a Kannada – Telugu bilingual project, and actors from the Kannada and Telugu film industries would be acting in Bramha.
 He then quickly roped in actors Nassar and Shayaji Shinde to play the pivotal roles.

 For the female lead, director approached actress Trisha who turned down the offer citing personal reasons.
 Later actresses Deeksha Seth and Deepa Sannidhi were considered but could not finalize.
 Finally, actress Pranitha was signed in to play the role who immediately agreed upon hearing the script.

 Filming

 The principal photography of the film began on 15 May 2013 at the backdrop of the Bangalore Palace, and the audio recording launch began two days prior to this at the Gurukiran studios.
-After launching in Bangalore Palace and song recording muhurth in Gurukiran Studio, the film team went straight to Lalith Mahal Palace in Mysore for eight days shooting.
+After launching in Bangalore Palace and song recording inauguration in Gurukiran Studio, the film team went straight to Lalith Mahal Palace in Mysore for eight days shooting.
 After this schedule, the director and team are moving to the Bangkok portion of the shooting.